Welcome to Masai Mara wildlife.

 The Mara River

-It feeds enormous populations of many other wildlife species, including hippopotamus, and supplies the only stable source of water for the world’s largest remaining overland migration of 1.2 million wildebeest.
+It feeds enormous populations of many other wildlife species, including hippopotamus.
+It also supplies the only stable source of water for the world’s largest remaining overland migration of 1.2 million wildebeest.

 From July to October, the remnant herd travels north to the flowing Mara River after fording Tanzania’s difficult Grumeti River.
-The wildebeest line up as far as the eye can see along its banks, eager to take the season’s final plunge in the hopes of finding perhaps healthier grasses – and, according to new research, better drinking water – on the other side.
+The wildebeest line up as far as the eye can see along its banks.
+Eager to take the season’s final plunge in the hopes of finding perhaps healthier grasses on the other side.
 Swarms of fierce crocodiles await them before they arrive.
 Getting to the other side alive is akin to a very dangerous.

 Weather and Climate